Consentful Leadership

 About building systems people can actually be human inside.

-It asks what leadership feels like in the body, not only what it produces, and treats care and sustainability as core design constraints, not personal extras.
+It treats leadership as system design, attending to how power functions in the organization and in the body, and treats care and sustainability as core design constraints, not personal extras.

 This work is grounded in lived organizational leadership: feedback, scope, conflict, repair, and the quiet moments where harm is either reproduced or interrupted.